 When the chores stare at me like an insurmountable task, when my thoughts are so noisy an audio book cannot make sense.
 I put on music.
 And when Kishore Kumar’s melodious Kya yahi pyar hai fills the home, the chaos begins to settle.

 Then there are the lonely days.
 The chores are done, the children are away.
 The silence stretches.
-But when One Direction come on with What Makes You Beautiful I am immediately uplifted.
+But when One Direction comes on with What Makes You Beautiful I am immediately uplifted.

 Perhaps music has changed.
 It is no longer a shared family experience it once was.
 It belongs to individuals rather than households.